roflame/Predicting_Power_Flow-EECS_E6895_Final_Project/README.md

 ### To run the web dashboard and generate predictions follow (after cloning the repositories and downloading all dependancies) the below steps:
 1. Open the Web Dashboard file.
-2. Open and run 'app.py'.
+2. Open app.py.
+3. Under @app.route('/chart1'):
+  a.
+Change the directory of the df to wherever your all_forecast.csv is stored.
-3. Open the Flask url in your localhost.
+5. Open the Flask url in your localhost.
-4. Play around!
+6. Play around!